ails-lab/CrowdHeritage_Documentation/docs/README.md

 <img src="_media/campaign-moderate-statistics.png" width="auto">

 ### Validation
-By clicking the *Validation* button the Campaign Owner can validate the campaign annotations.
-By typing or selecting one of the available tags, like "Bass saxophone", a list of Items annotated with the chosen tag will appear.
+By clicking on the "Validation" tab, the Campaign Owner can automatically validate the produced annotations, based on the feedback (upvotes/downvotes) they have received by the campaign contributors.

 <img src="_media/moderate-campaign-validation.png" width="auto">